 Kansha, Too! is an adapted version of the Kansha Project for participants over 25.

-Kansha, Too! explores the history of the Japanese American WWII incarceration and its continued legacy in the Japanese American community.
+Kansha Too! explores the history of the Japanese American WWII incarceration and its continued impact and ongoing legacy in the Japanese American community through a trip to Los Angeles’ historic Little Tokyo neighborhood and a day-trip to Manzanar National Historic Site.

-You can also read their reflections in the November-December 2015 issue of the Chicago JACLer.
+You can also read reflections from 2015 Kansha Too! participants in the November-December 2015 issue of the Chicago JACLer.

 THE LOST GENERATIONS by Roy Yamamoto